 Here are some creative ways to use tahini when cooking:

-- Just like you’d find at Middle Eastern restaurants, use some as a dipping sauce, dressing or garnish.
+- Can you eat tahini by itself?
+Yes, although it’s mostly used in condiments/dressings with other ingredients.
+Just like you’d find at Middle Eastern restaurants, use some as a dipping sauce, dressing or garnish.
 In Turkey, bread is commonly dipped into tahini, and in Greece pitas are dipped into tahini and then tzatziki yogurt sauce.

 - Combine tahini with ingredients like lemon juice, salt and garlic to bring out its natural flavor.
 You can also thin it out a bit with some water if you’re looking for a smother sauce to be drizzled over fish or meat.